taofeeklanre/ansible-playbook/README.md

 Actions:

 Create security groups for the Bastion Host, Ansible Server, and Web Servers.

+With reference to our security group reference architecture, we are going to create three different Security Groups.
+Recall that our security groups act like a firewall that control the inbound and outbound network traffic into our ec2 instances.

+Security groups work or operate at instance level.
+These Security Groups are as follows:

+1. Application Load Balancer security group (ALB S.G)

+Port= 80 and 443 Source: 0.0.0.0/0

+2. Bastion Host Security Group (BASTION HOST S.G)

+Port= 22 Source: My IP Address

+3. Ansible Security Group (ANSIBLE S.G)

+Port= 22 Source: Bastion Host Security Group

+4. Webserver Security Group (Webserver S.G)

+Port= 22, Source: Ansible Security Group

+Port= 80 and 443 Source: ALB Security Group

+These are all the security groups that we will create for this project.
+Now, let dive into into it right now!

+1. Application Load Balancer security group (ALB S.G)

+Port= 80 and 443 Source: 0.0.0.0/0

 Configure inbound and outbound rules as per project requirements.